ScottLogic/Technology-Carbon-Standard/pages/projects/gwf/2-insights.md

 - the relative lack of detailed guidance on estimating an entire digital estate.
 - approaches for how you can move beyond spend as a metric (when open-source data supports that).

-**Actionable opportunity**

-We encourage more organisations to publicly show their approaches, calculations and concerns in detail.
-Together we can contribute back to the field and fill the guidance gap for estimating digital estate emissions using best practices.
-This is just as applicable for organisations using the TCS or other standards.

 [To the top](#top)

 ---